-The gpx of the course will be made available approximately one week before the start of the race.
+The gpx of the course will be made available on the day of the start of the race.

 There will be a dedicated team of race medics available throughout the duration of the race.
 If you suffer an injury or accident that warrants direct medical attention, the medics will be on hand to provide you with exactly that.
 Contact numbers and full details of what to do in an emergency will be given to you at race registration.
 Due to the nature of the course ie. some off road, the medics may take some time to reach you, or potentially be out of contact tending to other runners.
 In those instances you should contact the emergency services on 112.
 If you are injured but able to walk, please make your way to the nearest aid station where there will either be a medic, or an aid station captain will immediately get in touch with medical care should you require it/ arrange for transport out.
 If you suffer a severe injury or encounter someone in serious difficulty please call both 112 for emergency ambulance services and the course medics.